 The Office of Research is committed to assisting you to the fullest extent possible under the current circumstances during this difficult time to ensure continuation of your research, creative, and scholarly activities.
 Our staff is teleworking, but can be reached by email or by phone at their campus number.
 Please contact us at email@example.com or 262-7459 with specific questions.
 Please continue to follow the general guidelines for campus operations.

 The information below provides research-related guidance as of 6/29/2020 and contains updates in light of the North Carolina Safer At Home Phase II issued by Governor Cooper.
 We will continue to update this page as needed.
-We are also assembling responses to frequently asked questions that will be posted soon.
+Please see this frequently asked questions list that may help.

 General information on continuity of research, creative, and scholarly activities: